 The Parties will need to reach agreement on how industry organisations that have reached their fiscal caps will be managed.
 They may allow the industry organisation to continue to be party to discussions and decisions but without the right to vote on financial decisions, or they may be excluded from this process.
 The Parties will also need to determine whether this decision will be taken by majority or consensus taking into account the Deed principles of equity, transparency and fairness.
+This section may be revised after further guidance has been developed.

 An industry organisation reaching its fiscal cap, as recorded in clause 7.4 of this OA, will review the cap.
-It may continue to be present at response meetings but will lose its decision rights if it is unable to take on further funding commitments.